designing the next paradigm: what designers can do for sustainability

 09.07.2020 Editorial

 Across the globe, we have been forced out of our routines and many of us have taken advantage of the upheaval to examine our lives, our practices and to pause in self-reflection.
-Naturally, at ico-D, our reflections are about design.
+Naturally, at the International Council of Design, our reflections are about design.
 Mainly, reflections on: what design has done to contribute to the situation we are finding ourselves in and what design can do to get us out of it.

 This pandemic seems to be a result of climate change and it might not be the worst of the impacts humans will have to confront in coming years as a result of our poor treatment of the planet.
 Whether it is because the extraction of materials is causing the destruction of the natural habitats of certain species, or because urbanisation is forcing us into closer together, or because of a confluence of deteriorating health from ambient pollution and waste run-off with the increasing fragility of eco-systems, all paths seem to lead from human-made interventions to imbalances like disease, drought and famine.